Convex-Dev/design/docs/cad/003_encoding/README.md

 - It provides a standard format for **durable data storage** of values
 - It defines a cryptographic **value ID** to identify any value.
 This is a decentralised pointer, which also serves as the root of a Merkle DAG that represents the complete encoding of a value.

-The encoding model breaks values into a Merkle DAG of one or more **Cells** that are individually encoded.
+The encoding model breaks values into a Merkle DAG of one or more **cells** that are individually encoded.
 Cells are immutable, and may therefore be safely shared by different values, or used multiple times in the the same DAG.
 This technique of "structural sharing" is extremely important for the performance and memory efficiency of Convex.

 ## Special Requirements